giganticode/adverb-backend/README.md

 ```

 #### Windows
-Run the 'install_and_run.bat'-Script - it will install all dependencies and start the webservice.
+Run the 'install_and_run.bat'-Script - it will create a virtual conda environment called 'adverb', install all dependencies and start the webservice.
 ```
 cd adverb-backend
 .\install_and_run.bat
 ```

 #### Unix
-Run the 'install_and_run.sh'-Script - it will install all dependencies and start the webservice.
+Run the 'install_and_run.sh'-Script - it will create a virtual conda environment called 'adverb', install all dependencies and start the webservice.
 ```
 cd adverb-backend
 sh install_and_run.sh
 ```

 ### Manual installation

-#### Windows only
-Install PyTorch
+#### Create conda environment 'adverb'
 ```
-pip3 install torch==1.10.0+cu102 torchvision==0.11.1+cu102 torchaudio===0.10.0+cu102 -f https://download.pytorch.org/whl/cu102/torch_stable.html
+conda env create -f environment.yml
 ```

-#### Install python dependencies
+#### Activate the conda environment
 ```
-pip install -r requirements.txt
+conda activate adverb
 ```

 ### Start the webservice